➲ Apps for automated data analysis and human-readable interpretation in natural language

 Multiple Comparisons Procedures (MCP) with a Control, in particular the Dunnet test and variants for linear models with at least one factor of interest.
 Annotated tables, graphics and a brief theoretical background are included where appropriate.
 Go to app...

-Principal Components Analysis with Python.
+PCA with Python.

 The Statsomat project and site have the goal of developing, collecting and maintaining open-source and web-based apps for automated data analysis with a human-readable interpretation.
 The apps are a great help for applied researchers and Data Science learners all over the world.
 The strategy we follow is a maximal automation with a minimal, but sufficient user-interaction.